simboehm/just4readme/README.md

 <!-- ABOUT THE PROJECT -->
 ## CDK Stack for QuickSight Dashboard

+### Description:
-This CDK stack creates a QuickSight dashboard, that enables users on the front end to check their past activities.
+This CDK stack creates a QuickSight dashboard, enabling front end users to check their past activities.

 ### Services:
 * Kinesis Data Stream & Firehose